Period Sources of Manuscript Music for Cittern, Bandora, & Orpharion

 for cittern in French tuning.

-Italian tuning, mostly solo pieces for 4c., plus 3 pieces for 6c. from P. Virchi's
+Italian tuning, mostly solo pieces for 4-course, plus 3 pieces for 6-course from P. Virchi's

 Il Primo Libro di Tabolatura di Citthara.